solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 #### Results:

-The result field will be a JSON object with the following sub fields:
+The result field will be a JSON object with the following fields:

 * `solana-core`, software version of solana-core